melezhik/SparrowCI/reporters.md

 ## Bugzilla

-In this flow SparrowCI notifies Bugzilla service with a build information and optionally close a related bug:
+In this flow SparrowCI notifies Bugzilla service with a build information and optionally closes a related bug:

 ```bash
 cat << 'HERE' > ~/.sparkyci/reporters/bugzilla.yaml